gitblit/fathom/fathom-site/docs/layout.md

 ## Layout

-Fathom applications use a directory structure popularized by Play; this directory structure is a combination of convention & configuration.
+Fathom applications use a directory structure popularized by [Play]; this directory structure is a combination of convention & configuration.

-!!!
-Note
-    By default, your *application package* is Java's *default package*.
-In **Fathom-Core** only the `conf` package is based on configuration.
-All other packages (e.g. *dao* & *models* in the example below) are convention and have no real meaning.

 ```
 YourApp